Print this page

 ●Image flat file: OPT or LFP files only.
 The image flat file links the metadata flat file to associated TIFF images.

 When you import flat files, you can copy all associated full-text OCR and native source files to Ringtail.
 When you add a flat file job, Ringtail automatically saves all job settings and field mappings for later use.

 Use the following guidelines to load non-native data into Ringtail using the flat file import feature.

-●Data load file (.DAT file): DAT file must use ANSI encoding.
+●Data load file (.DAT file): DAT file must be in ANSI encoding.
 The first line in the load file contains the field names.
 Each subsequent line in the load file represents the metadata for a document.
-The following standard delimiters are supported :
+The following are the supported standard delimiters:

 oField delimiter: ( ¶ ) character 020

 oText qualifier: ( þ) character 254

 oNew line character: ( ® ) character 174

 oMulti Value delimiter: ( ; ) semicolon